Gränichen: Religion

 From the 2000 census, 1,370 or 22.4% are Roman Catholic, while 3,619 or 59.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 21 individuals (or about 0.34% of the population) who belong to the Christian Catholic faith, 4.3% were Moslem, 1.1% were Christian-Orthodox and 1.0% belonged to a different religion.

 Transport

-Gränichen lies on the connecting road from Aarau via Beromünster to Luzern.
+Gränichen lies on the connecting road from Aarau via Beromünster to Lucerne.
 The town is also connected to Seon in the Seetal valley.
 The local public rail service (AAR-Bahn), which goes from Aarau through the Wyna valley up to Menziken, has four stations: Töndler, Gränichen-Dorf, Oberdorf and Bleien.
 The rails of the public transport were right next to the main street, until they were rebuilt along the Wyna river in 1985.

 Education

 There are five kindergartens as well as three elementary schools.
 Furthermore, there is a center for secondary education covering Realschule, Sekundarschule and Bezirksschule levels.
 The closest gymnasium is in Aarau.
 Aside from the Castle of Liebegg, there is also an agricultural school.

 The entire Swiss population is generally well educated.
 In Gränichen about 72.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 448 students attending primary school, there are 203 students attending secondary school, there are 128 students attending tertiary or university level schooling in the municipality.